MrQR-me/docs/index.md

 When an item is added you will be able to Create content that can be seen by anyone scanning if following the MrQR item link

-with a paid site subscription you will be able create and assign forms
+with a paid site subscription, you will be able create and assign forms

 [Back to Top](https://docs.mrqr.me/index)
 {: .text-right }